 Following a separation from the Bank of Virginia and Cordia Bancorp, CordiaGrad has announced a company name change in order to establish separation from its parent companies.
-Now known as Purefy, the former CordiaGrad was the leading student loan servicer in the nation.
+Now known as Purefy, the former CordiaGrad was one of the most popular student loan refinancing companies in the nation.

 One of the major characteristics of loan refinancing from Purefy is the transparency and ease of its services.
 The refinancing company is aiming to brand itself as a “pure” company with no hidden tricks or scheming loan options.